-Julie and Dorothy Firman, mother and daughter, have been in relationship for 55 years.
-Julie, now 85 is a retired psychotherapist, school teacher and principal.
-Dorothy is a practicing psychotherapist, trainer and speaker.
-The two have worked together for over twenty years, by offering workshops and speaking throughout the country and by the publication of their book Daughters and Mothers: Making it work, now in its fifth printing.
-Frances Firman Salorio, also a psychotherapist has joined her sister and mother in working on their newest project, Chicken Soup for the Mother/Daughter Soul.
+Julie and Dorothy Firman, mother and daughter, have been in relationship for 62 years.
+Julie, now 93 is a retired psychotherapist, school teacher and principal.
+Dorothy is a practicing psychotherapist, life coach, trainer and speaker.
+The two have worked together for over thirty years, by offering workshops and speaking throughout the country and by the publication of their books Daughters and Mothers: Making it work, now in its fifth printing; Chicken Soup for the Mother/Daughter Soul; and Chicken Soup for the Soul: Celebrating Mothers & Daughters.
+Julie is now retired and Dorothy continues to offer mother/daughter workshops and life coaching on mother/daughter relationships with indivdiuals and mother/daughter pairs.

 The mother/daughter relationship is timeless.
 It spans more than the lifetimes of any mother and a daughter as the continuity of the generations passes on mother to daughter over generations.
 A taste of immortality is offered to mothers and daughters who can, in precious moments, feel themselves back in time as their mothers and grandmothers, touching the ancestral chord of their “tribe.”
 And, in holding their daughters, granddaughters or great granddaughters, they may also touch the future, the lineage of which they are a part.